sashaegorov/vagrant-ansible-cassandra/README.md

 # TODO

 - Generate some file programmatically e.g. `vagrant_inventory`
-- Remove workaround for Ansible v.2.0
+- Remove workaround for Ansible v.2.0 in future
-- ~~Move to Oracle JDK as recommended in logs~~
+- ~~Move to Oracle JDK as recommended in Cassandra logs~~

 # Credits